asreview/asreview/docs/source/features/screening.rst

 Label options
 -------------

 Below the text we provide two options: Relevant or Irrelevant.
-If you are in doubt, think harder and take your time to make a decission, you are the oracle.
-Based on your input a new model will be trained in the background.
-If you make decissions faster than the model needs for computing new relevance scores, you will simply be presented with the record next in line (etcetera), untill the model is done training.

 To make a decission: